Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 Be careful: this data could trip up your ROP chain, because it could be interpreted as return addresses.
 You can use gadgets that shift the stack appropriately to avoid that.
-[LEAK] Your input buffer is located at: 0x7ffdcab26ff8.
+[LEAK] Your input buffer is located at: 0x7ffd74a14068.

-The win function has just been dynamically constructed at 0x7fc176282000.
+The win function has just been dynamically constructed at 0x733590710000.
 ```

+Since location of the pointer to `win()` is before our buffer, we will have to perform a stack pivot so that our ROP chain executes the `win()` function.

+We need the following:

-- [ ] Offset between the location of the buffer and the location of the stored return pointer to `main()`
+- [ ] Offset between the location of the buffer and the location of the stored return pointer
 - [ ] LSB of required ROP gadgets
 - [ ] Offset of the overwritten stored base pointer value from the buffer